Date of Last Revision: 06/14/21

 OUR USES AND DISCLOSURES

-We can use and share your health information to run our practice, improve your care and contact you when necessary.
+We can use and share your health information to run our practice and make sure that all of our patients receive quality care.
+For example, we may:

 Example: We use health information about you to manage your treatment and services.